michel-leonard/C-Quadratic-Sieve/README.md

 This software implementation would have been impossible without "FLINT: Fast Library for Number Theory" maintained by [William Hart](https://github.com/wbhart).

 # Usage
-If you don't know how to get an executable, try to follow this fast procedure :
+If you don't know how to get an executable, try to follow this procedure :
 - Ubuntu provide you a C compiler by the command `sudo apt install build-essential`
 - On Windows you can install [MinGW](https://winlibs.com/), it will, like as Ubuntu, provide you a C compiler